Castelvetro di Modena

 Don't miss

 Some notable buildings are Palazzo Comunale and Palazzo Rinaldi; the Church is located in the historical centre as well as Palazzo Rangoni, which in 1564 hosted Torquato Tasso, the poet to whom historical re-enactments are still dedicated and performed every year in September.
 In the hamlet of Levizzano there is the homonymous Castle which consists in a defensive wall and the so-called Matildic Tower.
 On the ground floor of the Castle, Rosso Graspa is located, a museum dedicated to wine and rural society, full of evidence of local agricultural life.
 Immersed in the green landscape, there are also the Sanctuary of Puianello and San Michele Arcangelo Oratory, with their breathtaking view of the hills.
-Castelvetro di Modena is a member of the National Association of Città del Vino (Wine Cities) and is in possession of the Italian Touring Club’s Bandiera Arancione (Orange Flag).
+Castelvetro di Modena is a member of the National Association of Città del Vino (Wine Cities) and is both one of Italy's Most Beautiful Villages (Borghi più Belli d'Italia) and one of the Italian Touring Club’s Bandiera Arancione villages (Orange Flag).

 Golden Yarns at the Palace